tbttin/notes/markdowns/commonmark-spec-0.30.md

   + Backslash at the end of line is a hard break.

-  + Code blocks, code spans, autolinks, or raw HTML
+  + Code blocks, code spans, autolinks, or raw HTML.

 ## Entity and numeric character references

 # Blocks and inlines

-- Blocks are structural elements like:
+- *Block*s are structural elements like:

   + Paragraphs